snipsco/snips-skill-respeaker/README.md

 - [x] redefine the colour and brightness, the brightness should be separated from colour.
 Colour information should be modified by user, so consider to save it in a Json file instead.
 - [x] add verbose/debug mode
 - [ ] consider the upgrading on `config.ini` and `hw_spec.json` file (should be able to both keep user's data and get new options) This should also be considered as version control.
-- [ ] support button press
+- [x] support button press
 - [ ] separate version info to a file
+- [ ] feedback sound change animation should be able to be interrupt

 ## Known Issue

 - If using the global current method to set the led brightness, it does not work under some certain condition.
 Better to limit the PWM value but the static current control.

 ## Support